-2. Invest approximately \$715 million more in revenues, bringing the completed Freeway Program improvements to \$4.3 billion (Projects A-M).
+2. Invest approximately \$7151 million more in revenues, bringing the completed Freeway Program improvements to \$4.3 billion (Projects A-M).

-The final eight remaining project segments (of the 27 total) are on track to be environmentally cleared by 2026, making them "shelf ready" for future advancement.
+The final eight remaining project segments (of the 27 total) are environmentally cleared or on track to be environmentally cleared by 2026, making them "shelf ready" for future advancement.
+Currently, two of the eight (Projects L and M) are environmentally cleared and shelf ready.
 In all, during the Next 10 time-period, approximately \$4.3 billion in freeway improvements promised to the voters in M2 will be completed or underway by 2026.
 Using the guiding principles adopted by the Board, Deliverable 2 includes approximately \$715 million in funding to move another project (or projects) directly into design and construction if assumptions on revenues and costs hold.
 For more details, see pages iii-iv (Project Schedules) and the project updates contained in the following pages.

-&lt;sup>1Because Project I is now included with Deliverable 1, the original Deliverable 1 investment increased to \$3.5 billion, and the original Deliverable 2 investment of \$1.2 billion has been reduced to \$715 million.
+1 Because Project I is now included with Deliverable 1, the original Deliverable 1 investment increased to \$3.5 billion, and the original Deliverable 2 investment of \$1.2 billion has been reduced to \$715 million.
 The overall freeway deliverable commitment remains the same at \$4.3 billion.